 One of the benefits of being obedient to God is that when you sow you will reap a hundredfold (Genesis 26:12).

 On the other hand, if you despise the commandments of the Lord and disobey His Word, you will sow your seed in vain and whatever you sow the enemies will reap your harvest (Leviticus 26:16).

 The same rules also apply to the spiritual seed that we sow.
-These seeds include the Word of God, our time and commitment to God and the life that we live.
+This seed includes the Word of God, our time or commitment to God and the life that we live.